iotaledger/gas-station/README.md

 ## Deployment

-Below describes the steps to deploy a Gas Station service:
+Below describes the steps to deploy a Gas Station:

 1. Get a sponsor address keypair, either by generating it manually if you want to use in-memory signer, or get a KMS instance from some cloud providers (or implement your own).
 Note that the **Gas Station must use a dedicated address**,